 — sextech (noun)

-Technology designed to enhance, innovate and disrupt in every area of human sexuality and human sexual experience.
+technology designed to enhance, innovate and disrupt in every area of human sexuality and human sexual experience

 Yes, yes, yes!
 We all know that sex sells.
 But did you know how much it sells?
 The global sex toy market is predicted to swell to US$54.6 billion by 2026 – a huge increase from US$35.1 billion in the year 2020.
 While the Asia Pacific region is expected to witness the fastest growth rate over the next few years, sex toys sales have recently doubled everywhere from Colombia to Denmark.
 Those sales are mostly online, owing to the stigma attached in buying products openly.

 The millennials have a different view of sexual wellness in comparison with the baby boomers, leading to a gradual fading away of the stigma associated with masturbation.
 This is benefiting the market for sex toys.
-As more and more humans seek out sex dolls and mechanical companions, some find that sex robots can take the edge off the loneliness and social stress during the pandemic.
+As more humans seek out sex dolls and mechanical companions, some find that sex robots can take the edge off the loneliness and social stress during the pandemic.